Meet Our Therapists

 Veronica currently lives on a 40-acre farm in Marion, KS with her husband, Jake, their daughter, Clara, and their various animals.
 She enjoys photography and sewing during her free time.
 Rarely do you see her without a smile.

-Bailee Barrett SLP
+Bailee Lowe SLP

 Bailee grew up in Eureka, Kansas.
 She attended college at Kansas State University where she received her Bachelors degree in Communication Sciences and Disorders in 2015.
 Bailee was then accepted into the graduate program at Kansas State University and received a Masters Degree in Communication Sciences and Disorders in 2017.
 Her clinical experience includes in-patient rehab with adults and schools with preschool and school-age children.
 In her free time she enjoys spending time with her family and friends and being outside.